Plugin System¶

 Cache and Isolation¶

-NodeRegistryinstance, so one session can load plugins without affecting another.
+NodeRegistryinstance, so one session can register plugins without affecting another.

 Loading multiple plugins¶